Hobbies

 Camping

-Again, living out west there is plenty of opportunity to camp in State Parks, National Parks, and National Monuments or better yet, find my own campsite in a National Forest or Federal Land Managed by the Bureau of the Land Management (BLM) where permitted.
+Again, living out west there is plenty of opportunity to camp in State Parks, National Parks, and our Public Lands or better yet, finding my own campsite in a National Forest or Federal Land Managed by the Bureau of the Land Management (BLM) where permitted.
 There is much land out west where one can use for dispersed camp!

 dispersed_1